cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input: alpha, an octet string to be hashed.

+Constants:

-Constants: A and D, the parameters of the curve; N, a non-square in F.
+- A and D, the parameters of the curve

+- Z the smallest (in absolute value) non-square in F, breaking ties by choosing the positive value.

 Output: (x, y), a point on E.